Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/3. Scalable Cloud Applications/1. Tutorials/Serverless Contact Form and Pipeline.md

 5. **Verify**
-    2. Navigate to the API Gateway service and select the newly created API
+    - Navigate to the API Gateway service and select the newly created API
         - Go to the Test tab
             - Method type: POST
             - Request body:

             	```json
-            	TODO
+            	{
+					"name": "Yoda",
+					"email": "yoda@email.com",
+					"msg": "The greatest teacher, failure is."
+				}
             	```

 6. **Create an IAM role that grants the lambda function access to SES**